Skip to main content

 purely syntactic wrapping, it extends to any current or future scheme

-for schemes such as mailto: or tel:) is preserved unchanged.
-The
+schemes such as mailto: or tel:) is preserved unchanged.
+The case of

-case of the scheme name is preserved verbatim so that the
+the scheme name is preserved.
+Applications that require case-folded

-case-folded schemes can normalize before or after applying this
+schemes can normalize before or after applying this transformation.

 The legacy tokens "hxxp" and "hxxps" are in widespread operational